 - Paying for mail to be redirected to your new address.

 The list above is certainly not exhaustive, but gives you a general idea about the sort of things you’ll need to account for.
 It’s a good idea to keep these costs in mind throughout the whole buying process and have a contingency fund in place to cover them.

 What do you need when applying for a mortgage?

 Mortgage providers are lending their customers large quantities of money, over long periods of time.
 Because of the risk involved in that, they’ll want to understand your creditworthiness.
 During your mortgage application, they’ll run an affordability check on you, to review your eligibility for a mortgage.
 They’ll ask for details about your income, outgoings and check your credit rating.
 If you have outstanding debts on credit cards or there are other concerns about your credit history, you may find it harder to be accepted for a mortgage or need to pay a higher interest rate.

 Before you even contact possible mortgage providers, it might be a good idea to check your credit rating with a credit reporting agency to make sure everything is looking good.

 - Payslips from at least the past three months

 - Three to six months of statements from your current accounts

 - Information regarding any benefits received

-- Two to three years’ worth of accounts, if you’re self-employed
+- Two to three years’ worth of accounts or evidence of your earnings on a SA302 tax calculation form from HMRC, if you’re self-employed

 - Your self-assessment tax return, if you have more than two jobs or are self-employed